I was provided the Diono Pacifica Covertible + Booster car seat for review at no cost. All opinions are my own.

 Did you know that motor vehicle accidents are the #1 cause of unintentional deaths for children ages 0-19 in the United States, according to statistics gathered in 2007.
 Even if you are an extremely safe and cautious driver, you never know what can happen on the road or what kind of other drivers you will come in contact with.
 I see far too many people driving with their cell phone in their hand.
 That’s why deciding on the car seat our children will ride in is of the upmost importance to us.
 Ever since our family had the opportunity to review the Diono Radian RXT, my husband and I have been huge fans of the Diono brand.
 So, when I was offered the opportunity to review the Pacifica Convertible Plus Booster, I eagerly agreed!

 Diono emerged into the child car seat world in 1999 when they introduced the Mighty Tite, a device designed to assist parents in tightening the seat belt during car seat installation.
 They then released their first car seat, the Radian, in 2005, which was the first ever steel-reinforced folding car seat, designed to make travel and storage more convenient than ever.
-Today, Diono continues to produce innovative car seats, convertible boosters, storage solutions, stroller and travel accessories that consistently earn high ratings from industry experts and families worldwide.
+Today, Diono continues to produce some of the most innovative, best car seats, convertible boosters, storage solutions, stroller and travel accessories that consistently earn high ratings from industry experts and families worldwide.

 One of the first things you will notice about this seat is just how heavy it is (at 27.4 pounds according to the product specifications on Amazon.com).
 That’s because it has a full steel frame and aluminum reinforced sides for unmatched safety.
 It also has reinforced extra deep sidewalls lined with energy-absorbing foam for superior head and body protection.
 It is also NCAP crash tested, the industry benchmark for verifying child seat performance in severe accident conditions.